ai-super-dev/dartmouth/README.md

-# 🤖 Agent Army System
+# 🎓 Dartmouth - Agent Army System

+**Named after the birthplace of AI** - The 1956 Dartmouth Conference where John McCarthy coined "Artificial Intelligence"

 A modular, intelligent AI agent platform that enables businesses to deploy specialized conversational AI agents with zero hallucination, true memory, and enterprise-grade reliability.